German investor sentiment at highest since May 2010

 "However, the economic situation of important trade partners is rightly considered to still be weak.
 This suggests that the German economy will further grow at a moderate level in 2013," Franz said.

-The Ifo index, a key barometer of economic health in Germany, is seen rising for a third month in January when it is published on Friday.
-That, combined with the ZEW, suggests the economy could revive in the first quarter of this year.

-"All in all, the indicators are showing that financial analysts increasingly expect a recovery of the German economy in spring after decline in economic output in the fourth quarter," said Stefan Kipar at Bayern LB.
+Weaker investments contributed to slower growth in 2012, when Europe's economic powerhouse posted just 0.7 percent growth and contracted by 0.5 percent in the fourth quarter.

-The outlook for this year as a whole is nonetheless subdued, with the German government last week cutting its forecast for economic growth to 0.4 percent from 1.0 percent.
-Recent data has shown exports, imports and industrial orders sliding and output rising only very modestly.
+The outlook for this year is subdued, with the German government last week cutting its forecast for economic growth to 0.4 percent from 1.0 percent.

+ZEW economist Michael Schroeder said solving the fiscal problems in southern Europe was the main reason for the jump in the index.

+Tuesday's better-than-expected survey from the ZEW think tank followed a gloomy run of data which has shown exports, imports and industrial orders sliding.

-But a separate ZEW gauge of current conditions rose to 7.1 this month from 5.7 in December, above the 6.0 consensus forecast.
-The ZEW survey of 272 analysts and investors was conducted between January 2 and January 21.
+The index was based on a survey of 272 analysts and investors conducted between January 2 and January 21, ZEW said.

-(Reporting by Eva Kuehnen and Sakari Suoninen, writing by Michelle Martin in London; Editing by Noah Barkin/Ruth Pitchford)
+(Reporting by Eva Kuehnen and Sakari Suoninen, writing by Michelle Martin in London; Editing by Noah Barkin)